operand/agency/README.md

 and flexible way, allowing developers to create custom agent solutions as they see fit.

-So if you're looking for a library with just enough structure to build from but not so much that it gets in your way, then Agency might be for you.

 ## What are some known limitations or issues?

 * Agency is still in early development.
 Like many projects in the AI agent